emseider/PokeApp/README.md

 **Please follow the instructions below, once you have finished send an email to HR and make a pull request to review your work.**
+Don't forget to make a fork of this repository in Github.

+**Installation**

 Install packages:
 `npm install`